mdang/ga-lessons/js-objects/exercises/js_calculator.md

 * Subtraction
 * Multiplication
 * Division
-* Exponents (Hint: Look up Javascript's Math object)
-* An operation of your choice!

 You should be able to run these methods like so from your browser's Javascript console...
 ```js